ProEnterprise/docs/docs/www/docs/user/videos/learn/employee.md

 **Duration: 3:26**

-This is a help video on how to add and manage Employees in ERPNext.
+This is a help video on how to add and manage Employees in Pro Enterprise ERP.